xpportal/Micro-Plugin-Publisher/README.md

    - Specify the relative path to your plugin's metadata JSON file.
    - Example: For a file at `my-xr-plugin/dist/metadata.json`, enter `dist/metadata.json`.

+4. Assets path
+   - Specify the relative path to your plugin's image asset files.
+   - Example: For a file at `my-xr-plugin/dist/assets`, enter `dist/assests`.

 ### Custom Paths

 While the add-on provides default paths, you can override these to accommodate custom build structures: